-Pre-implantation genetic diagnosis – chromosomal translocation
+Pre-implantation genetic diagnosis – Genetic Disorder or Chromosomal Translocation

 A chromosomal translocation results when parts of two chromosomes have broken off from their original positions.
 They then switch each other’s places.

 Usually, it is balanced as there is no missing or extra chromosome material.
 An individual who is a carrier of chromosome translocation can experience repeated miscarriages or fertility problems.